 Shoppable videos are among the biggest video trends on social media.

-They are interactive ads which allow the watcher to press a button on screen to directly purchase the product being advertised.
+They are interactive ads that allow the watcher to press a button on the screen to directly purchase the product being advertised.

 Here’s how they work:

 - When someone watches your shoppable video content, they can click on the “Shop Now” link in the ad.